J. Christopher Giancarlo: Business

-From 2001 to 2014, Giancarlo served as the executive vice president of GFI Group Inc., an intermediary in the global over-the-counter and listed markets that offers trading technologies and products to financial market participants(NYSE: GFIG).
+From 2001 to 2014, Giancarlo served as the executive vice president of GFI Group Inc., an intermediary in the global over-the-counter and listed markets that offers trading technologies and products to financial market participants (NYSE: GFIG).
 Giancarlo was responsible for GFI's strategic transactions and relationships, including mergers and acquisitions, equity finance, investment banking, strategy development, analyst and investor communications and government relations.
-During his tenure, Giancarlo directed GFI's initial public offering in 2005 and led the acquisition strategies of Trayport Limited and Amerex Brokers LLC.
+During his tenure, Giancarlo directed GFI's initial public offering in 2005 and led the acquisition strategies of Trayport Limited and Amerex Brokers LLC and Starsupply LLC.

 Prior to joining GFI, Giancarlo was executive vice president and U.S. legal counsel of Fenics Software.
 From September 1997 to April 2000, Giancarlo was a corporate partner in the New York law firm of Brown Raysman Millstein Felder and Steiner, where he advised technology businesses on corporate and finance transactions.
 He joined Brown Raysman from Giancarlo & Gleiberman, a law practice founded by Giancarlo in 1992 following his return from several years practicing law in London with the international firm of Curtis, Mallet-Prevost, Colt & Mosle.